 In order for students to continue onto the fifth term, they must have a 70% course average over the first two years, present a portfolio for evaluation, and have a minimum of 14 weeks of work experience prior to entry into third year with a 12 week practicum prior to graduation.
 Upon completion of the first two years of study, students will have the opportunity to exit and receive a Diploma in Architectural & Building Technology.

 A student who fails or withdraws from one to three courses in a specific term may be required to move from "set" registration to course-by-course registration.
 In these cases the student will be notified by mail at the end of term in which the failures or withdrawals occurred.
 Students will be required to meet with their program head during the first week of the following term to create an approved registration plan.

 Students on "set" registration will be given first priority for course placement; students who are registering on a course-by-course basis and who are registering for at least 60% of a standard term course load will be given second priority; and students registering course-by-course with less than 60% of a standard term course load will be given third priority for course placement.

 A student who fails or withdraws from four or more courses in any one term will be required to withdraw from the program.
-Prior to applying for re-acceptance the student must complete the failed course(s) successfully through BCIT Part-time Studies, or on an alternate route approved in writing by the program head.
+Prior to applying for re-acceptance the student must complete the failed course(s) successfully through BCIT Part-time Studies or an alternate route approved in writing by the program head.
 Completion of the missing course(s) does not guarantee re-acceptance into the program.